iodepo/odis-arch/book/LocalContextsPlaceholder/intro.md

 [Engagement and Disclosure  Notices](https://localcontexts.org/wp-content/uploads/2023/08/Engagement-and-Disclosure-Notices-Usage-and-Style-Guide.pdf) usage guides for more information.

+In the JSON-LD/schema.org representations of the Labels and Notices specified here, note the use of the `image` property. this property can be used to link code-based representations of the Labels and Notices to their icons and other media.
+Please review the code examples in the ODIS Book for examples and recommendations.

-The Project ID or the Project URL should always be displayed with the Labels or Notices as a way to link back to the original record.
+The corresponding Local Contexts Project ID or the Project URL should always be displayed with the Labels or Notices as a way to link back to the original record.
 This offers a connection back to the original Project in case there are issues with the metadata such as outdated or conflicting information.
 By linking back to the Project page, the Label or Notice